Racial segregation in the United States: Contemporary

-Black-white segregation is consistently declining for most metropolitan areas and cities, though there are geographical differences.
+Black–white segregation is consistently declining for most metropolitan areas and cities, though there are geographical differences.
 In 2000, for instance, the US Census Bureau found that residential segregation has on average declined since 1980 in the West and South, but less so in the Northeast and Midwest.
 Indeed, the top ten most segregated cities are in the Rust Belt, where total populations have declined in the last few decades.
 Despite these pervasive patterns, changes for individual areas are sometimes small.
 Thirty years after the civil rights era, the United States remained a residentially segregated society in which blacks and whites still often inhabited vastly different neighborhoods.
+An article in The Guardian newspaper cited a study from the University of California, Berkeley that "more than 80% of America's large metropolitan areas were more racially segregated in 2019 than they were in 1990".
+The study led by Stephen Menendian found present day race segregation to occur across a range of parameters including housing and property values, schools and healthcare.

 Redlining is the practice of denying or increasing the cost of services, such as banking, insurance, access to jobs, access to health care, or even supermarkets to residents in certain, often racially determined, areas.
 The most devastating form of redlining, and the most common use of the term, refers to Mortgage Discrimination.
 Data on house prices and attitudes toward integration suggest that in the mid-20th century, segregation was a product of collective actions taken by whites to exclude blacks from their neighborhoods.

 The creation of expressways in some cases divided and isolated black neighborhoods from goods and services, many times within industrial corridors.
-For example, Birmingham's interstate highway system attempted to maintain the racial boundaries that had been established by the city's 1926 racial zoning law.
-The construction of interstate highways through black neighborhoods in the city led to significant population loss in those neighborhoods and is associated with an increase in neighborhood racial segregation.
+For example, Birmingham's Interstate Highway system attempted to maintain the racial boundaries that had been established by the city's 1926 racial zoning law.
+The construction of Interstate Highways through black neighborhoods in the city led to significant population loss in those neighborhoods and is associated with an increase in neighborhood racial segregation.